The top reasons for choosing a career in teaching

 The Solent SCITT: Provider code S56

-SCITT staff have been incredibly helpful all the way through the course.
-They all have years of teaching experience and cater for any extra training needs we have as a group.
-I made the right choice in choosing this pathway into teaching as their support and encouragement has helped me to push myself to be the best teacher I can be.
-I have now secured my first teaching job in the local area and cannot wait to get started.
-Hannah Pidgley - SCITT Design & Technology Trainee
+SCITT staff were incredibly helpful all the way through the course.
+With years of teaching experience, they were able to cater for any extra training needs we have as a group.
+I made the right choice in choosing this pathway into teaching as their support and encouragement helped me to push myself to be the best teacher I could be.
+I have secured my first teaching job in the local area.
+Hannah Pidgley - NQT Design & Technology

 The Solent SCITT has been developed through years of collaboration with our partnership schools and Portsmouth University to offer a school-based, high-quality, cross-phase and coherent bespoke training programme, which is adapted to your individual needs.
 We are located in South East Hampshire in The Dickinson Centre, a professional training facility attached to Park Community School in close proximity to other local schools, giving trainees an excellent experience across a variety of partnership providers.

 We offer a full time one-year training programme commencing in September.
 Successful completion of your training with us will result in being awarded QTS, along with a Post Graduate Certificate of Education (PGCE) at Level 7.

 The Solent SCITT works in close partnership with the University of Portsmouth which has a long-established record of excellent initial teach training.
 This partnership ensures academic rigour which will enable you to establish links between theory and practice and understand how research is key to your professional development throughout your teaching career.
 The University of Portsmouth, who make the award of the PGCE, are involved in the development and moderation of the PGCE assignments and the Quality Assurance of our programme.

 Our programme offers coherent and robust academic practice which supports your classroom teaching.
 Pedagogy, in turn, provides valuable action research to inform your assignment writing.